-Essay writing can be a tricky section for many candidates solely due to the fact that students are not well adept in the craft of writing – especially one that involves one to structure a logical flow of thoughts and ideas.
-Most students are dumfounded when provided with a tough essay topic.
+Essay writing can be a tricky section for many candidates solely due to the fact that students are not well adept in the craft of writing – especially one that involves structuring a logical flow of thoughts and ideas.
+Most students are dumbfounded when provided with a tough essay topic.
 In this article, we provide you techniques that will help you churn out ideas for essays during the GDPI stage of MBA colleges.

 Technique-1: The SPHELTIR technique of brainstorming

 This serves as an effective tool to control and brand the diversity of ideas which come to one's mind while brainstorming.
-This approach is a yardstick to evaluate the topic from multiple environmental dimensions- social, political, historical, economic, legal, technological, international, and religious.
+This approach is a yardstick to evaluate the topic from multiple dimensions- Social, Political, Historical, Economic, Legal, Technological, International, and Religious.
 This method is more useful for brainstorming on factual topics.